wp-plugins/backup-by-supsystic/readme.txt

 = To install a plugin via FTP, you must =

-1. Download the plugin
+1. Download the backup plugin
 2. Unarchive the plugin
-3. Copy the folder with plugin
+3. Copy the backup-by-supsystic folder with plugin
 4. Open ftp \wp-content\plugins\
 5. Paste the plug-ins folder in the folder
 6. Go to admin panel => open item "Plugins" => activate the plugin